benedma2/aftsem-package/README.md

 The `aftsem` package implements several algorithms for estimating coefficients in semiparametric accelerated failure time (AFT) models.
 These models are widely used in survival analysis to handle censored data, where the goal is to estimate regression coefficients that relate covariates to failure times.

+## Status

+The package is under active development.

 ## Key Features ✨

 The package offers two main approaches for estimating the coefficients: